First Contact Resolution - is it the right metric?

 Another key factor is that any action the agent takes actually happens.
 So if an order is amended by the agent, it needs to be picked up by the warehouse team and the change effected.
 Otherwise the wrong order gets shipped and the customer has to contact them again.

-So, ensuring access to systems, clear policies, and making sure that your tech is integrated effectively are all ways you can start to improve FCR.
+So, ensuring access to systems, clear policies, and making sure that your tech is integrated effectively are all ways you can start to improve FCR for your customer service team members.

 Is a high FCR ever a bad thing?

 Imagine that your team gets 100 tickets a day.
-Some of those tickets are customers asking very simple questions that your team can answer without thinking or checking.
+Some of those tickets are customers asking very simple questions that your team can answer without thinking or checking, understanding why the customer called in the first place.
 The sort of questions you get asked every day, like “What waist size are the medium trousers?” or “Do you do Next Day shipping?” and so on.

 Most of those questions can be answered first time, thus you get a higher FCR score.